Tomilola-ng/Quick_Scripts/README.md

 # Quick Script

-This repository contains two executable scripts that help speed up your coding workflow.
+This repository contains three executable scripts that help speed up your coding workflow.
 These scripts are designed to streamline common tasks while keeping your commands concise.

 ## `exe`: Make File Executable